 Our conflict minerals due diligence process began with a reasonable country of origin inquiry ("RCOI") for all conflict minerals known to be contained in our Completed Products.
-To implement the RCOI, the companies that provide relevant parts, materials and finished goods directly to HanesBrands (our "first tier suppliers"), as well as those of our licensees, were engaged to collect information regarding the presence and sourcing of conflict minerals used in those products.
+To implement the RCOI, the companies that provide relevant parts, materials and finished goods directly to HanesBrands (our "first tier suppliers"), as well as those of our licensees (with the exception of licensees of recently acquired businesses) were engaged to collect information regarding the presence and sourcing of conflict minerals used in those products.
 Information was collected, stored and evaluated largely using an online platform provided by a third party vendor, Source Intelligence.